johanbove/johanbove.github.io/_posts/2016-06-20-codingmusic.md

 Here is my "coding music" playlist I keep on [Deezer](http://www.deezer.com) which I often listen to in random order.
 You will find that style-wise it's pretty eclectic, lots of electronica and soundtracks, but also some piano tunes are here.

+_Note that to listen to the full songs you'll need a Deezer subscription._

 Hope you'll enjoy it!

 <script>